grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Externally-Controlled-Exercises.md

 # Externally Controlled Executor

-As noted in [Setting load profiles with executors](../08-Setting-load-profiles-with-executors.md#Externally-Controlled), this particular executor relegates the control of VUs and the running state of tests to external processes.
-Feel free to use Bash, Python, or some automation component; the source of these processes is of no consequence for the executor.
+As noted in [Setting load profiles with executors](../08-Setting-load-profiles-with-executors.md#Externally-Controlled), this particular executor delegates the control of VUs and the running state of tests to external processes.
+Feel free to use Bash, Python, or some automation component; the source of these processes is of no consequence to the executor.

-The focus of the executor will be to set up the test scenario and provide constraints on the overall duration and allowable number of virtual users.
+The focus of the executor will be to set up the test scenario and provide constraints on the overall duration and an allowable number of virtual users.
 From this point, a running test will be in somewhat of a _holding pattern_ waiting for further instructions.

-Interaction with the running test utilizes either the [REST APIs](https://k6.io/docs/misc/k6-rest-api/) exposed by the k6 process, or by using the `k6` command line interface (CLI).
+Interaction with the running test utilizes either the [REST APIs](https://k6.io/docs/misc/k6-rest-api/) exposed by the k6 process, or by using the `k6` command line interface ([CLI](https://k6.io/blog/how-to-control-a-live-k6-test/)).

 ## Exercises
-For our exercises, we're going to start by using a very basic script which simply performs an HTTP request then waits three seconds before completing the test iteration.
+For our exercises, we're going to start by using a very basic script that simply performs an HTTP request and then waits three seconds before completing the test iteration.
 We're providing some console output as things change.

 The configured `options` will be the absolute minimum required for the `externally-controlled` executor.